13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 • Prevent excessive bleeding after injury.

-• Thrombocytopenia (Low platelets): Leads to bleeding, bruises, petechiae; caused by dengue, bone marrow diseases, drugs.
+• Thrombocytopenia (Low Platelets): Leads to bleeding, bruises, petechiae; caused by dengue, bone marrow diseases, drugs.

-• Thrombocytosis (High platelets): Increases risk of blood clots, stroke or heart attack.
+• Thrombocytosis (High Platelets): Increases risk of blood clots, stroke, or heart attack.

 Red blood cells carry oxygen throughout the body.
 Abnormal shapes or sizes of RBCs can indicate specific diseases.
+The examination of RBC morphology is an essential part of blood film analysis.

 Common Abnormal RBC Types